red-gold/causality/packages/causality-datasets/README.md

-[]
-# causal-net.core
+# causal-net.datasets

-This causal-net.core is a sub-module for [causality](https://red-gold.github.io/causality-docs/) project.
+This causal-net.datasets is a sub-module for [causality](https://red-gold.github.io/causality-docs/) project.